Kong/terraform-provider-konnect/docs/resources/gateway_plugin_jwt_signer.md

 - `channel_token_scopes_claim` (List of String) Specify the claim in a channel token to verify against values of `config.channel_token_scopes_required`.
 This supports nested claims.
 Default: ["scope"]
 - `channel_token_scopes_required` (List of String) Specify the required values (or scopes) that are checked by a claim specified by `config.channel_token_scopes_claim`.
 - `channel_token_signing` (Boolean) Quickly turn channel token signing or re-signing off and on as needed.
 If turned off, the plugin will not send the signed or resigned token to the upstream.
 Default: true
 - `channel_token_signing_algorithm` (String) When this plugin sets the upstream header as specified with `config.channel_token_upstream_header`, it also re-signs the original channel token using private keys of this plugin.
-Specify the algorithm that is used to sign the token.
-Default: "RS256"; must be one of ["ES256", "ES384", "ES512", "EdDSA", "HS256", "HS384", "HS512", "PS256", "PS384", "PS512", "RS256", "RS512"]
+Specify the algorithm that is used to sign the token. possible known values include one of ["ES256", "ES384", "ES512", "EdDSA", "HS256", "HS384", "HS512", "PS256", "PS384", "PS512", "RS256", "RS512"]; Default: "RS256"
 - `channel_token_subject_claim` (List of String) Specify the claim in a channel token to verify against values of `config.channel_token_subjects_allowed`.
 Default: ["sub"]
 - `channel_token_subjects_allowed` (List of String) The subjects allowed to be present in the channel token claim specified by `config.channel_token_subject_claim`.
 - `channel_token_upstream_header` (String) This plugin removes the `config.channel_token_request_header` from the request after reading its value.